 What to know about student loan fees

-Student loan fees are charges — either a percentage or a flat dollar rate — for taking out the loan or falling short on payments.
-Both private and federal student loans may charge fees, but they typically have different types of charges.
+Student loan fees are charges — a percentage or a flat dollar rate — for taking out the loan or falling short on payments.
+Both private and federal student loans may charge fees, but they typically have different charges.

 Some of the fees you might expect from a student loan include:

 - Late fee: Late fees may be charged if you don’t make a minimum payment by the due date.
-They’re usually charged the day after the payment was due, though some lenders have a grace period of up to 15 days.
-Sometimes it’s a percentage of the amount owed or a flat rate, but usually it totals anywhere from $5 to $25.
+They’re usually charged the day after the payment is due, though some lenders have a grace period of up to 15 days.
+Sometimes it’s a percentage of the amount owed or a flat rate, but usually, it totals anywhere from $5 to $25.

-- Returned check fee: Sometimes called an “insufficient funds” fee or “payment return” fee, this charge comes if you don’t have enough money in your account to cover the payment or if your check bounces.
-It can come out as a flat rate or a percentage of your loan amount, depending on the lender, but usually totals around $20.
+- Returned check fee: Sometimes called an “insufficient funds” fee or “payment return” fee, this charge occurs if you don’t have enough money in your account to cover the payment or if your check bounces.
+Depending on the lender, it can be a flat rate or a percentage of your loan amount.
+It usually totals around $20.

-All potential student loan fees may not be listed on a lender’s website, so you should review all of the fine print before signing your loan agreement.
+A lender’s website may not list all potential student loan fees, so you should review the fine print before signing your loan agreement.

 How student loan fees affect your payments